mstksg/inCode/copy/entries/five-point-haskell-2.md

 [Total Depravity]: https://blog.jle.im/entry/five-point-haskell-part-1-total-depravity.html

-However, picking good structures, making invalid states unrepreentable, etc. can only go so far.
+However, picking good structures, making invalid states unrepresentable, etc. can only go so far.
+They are, in the end, tools of human designs and human flaws.

 Types aren't just about preventing bad behaviors.
 They're about designing good code.
 And there is one principle that helps guide this design by leveraging the